digipost/signature-api-client-dotnet/docs/_v5_x/2_direct_usecases.md

 if (changedJob.Status == JobStatus.NoChanges)
 {
-    // Queue is empty.
-Additional polling will result in blocking for a defined period.
+    //Queue is empty.
+The status change includes next earliest permitted poll time.
 }

-// Repeat the above until signer signs the document

-changedJob = await directClient.GetStatusChange();

-if (changedJob.Status == JobStatus.CompletedSuccessfully)
-{
-    // Get PAdES
-}

-if (changedJob.GetSignatureFor(signer).SignatureStatus.Equals(SignatureStatus.Signed))
-{
-    // Get XAdES
-}
+//TODO: Persist job status change in your system, to ensure you have the latest status if anything crashes beyond this point.

-// Confirm status change to avoid receiving it again await directClient.Confirm(changedJob.References.Confirmation);
+// Confirm that you have received and persisted the status change await directClient.Confirm(changedJob.References.Confirmation);